huohuoren4/docs/python/pytest/further_topics/example_trick/custom_mark.md

     assert n + 1 == expected
 ```

 In this example the mark “foo” will apply to each of the three tests, whereas the “bar” mark is only applied to the second test.
-Skip and xfail marks can also be applied in this way, see [Skip/xfail with parametrize](https://docs.pytest.org/en/latest/how-to/skipping.html#skip-xfail-with-parametrize).
+Skip and xfail marks can also be applied in this way, see [Skip/xfail with parametrize](/python/pytest/how_to_guides/skip_xfail#skip-xfail-with-parametrize).

-## Custom marker and command line option to control test runs
+## Custom marker and command line option to control test runs {#custom-marker-and-command-line-option-to-control-test-runs}

 Plugins can provide custom markers and implement specific behaviour based on it.
 This is a self-contained example which adds a command line option and a parametrized test function marker to run tests specified via named environments: